JordyHers-org/flutter_any_logo/README.md

 ![logos](https://user-images.githubusercontent.com/49708438/235303282-3d0c03b9-39bc-475e-be86-33ef99305889.jpeg)

 A Flutter plugin that provides asset images for popular industry categories.
-It includes 5 main classes, Sports, Fashion, Tech, Food, and Media, each extending their respective interface.
+It includes 5 main classes, Sports, Fashion, Tech, Daily, and Media, each extending their respective interface.
 This plugin can be useful for projects that require industry-related images.
 This plugin can be useful for various projects, such as Quizz app, Catalogs, eCommerce App, Templates, Websites, and more.
 It can be especially usefu l for projects that require industry-related images.